 Examining the power of music and the moral influence of pop culture on generations of Irish people.

 This episode of Radharc looks at the impact popular music has had and continues to have on young people.
-Featured in the programme is pop star Joe Dolan and rock singer Rory Gallagher, whose song 'Messin With The Kid' inspired the programme title.
+Featured in the programme is pop star Joe Dolan and rock musician Rory Gallagher, whose song 'Messin With The Kids' inspired the programme title.

 Reporting from a vinyl pressing plant Father Brian D'Arcy discusses the impact that pop music has on young people.

 In Ireland today, one person in six has a record by the Swedish pop group ABBA, which is probably more people than have Bibles.
 That's the impact pop has.